 The User shall update the SMSR corresponding to the Anomaly Detection Thresholds File submission on the SSI.
 On receipt of an SMSR and accompanying Anomaly Detection Thresholds File, the DCC shall:

 Check Cryptographic Protection applied to the CSV file, Confirm Validity of the Certificate used to Check Cryptographic Protection for the CSV file;

+confirm that the sequence number contained within the Anomaly Detection Thresholds File is greater than the sequence number contained within any previous Anomaly Detection Thresholds File that the DCC has successfully validated and processed in relation to the User ID specified within that Anomaly Detection Thresholds File;

 check that the format of the Anomaly Detection Thresholds File is correct;

-and
+confirm that the Anomaly Detection Thresholds File does not contain two or more entries which specify both the same value for the Service Reference Variant and the same value for the Time Period Applicable; and

 for Fast-Track Notifications, assess whether the justification provided is valid.